tornellihenrique/grpc-nosql/README.md

 $ java -jar grpc-java-server/target/router-server-jar-with-dependencies.jar
 ```

-**Now the server will be running at the 50051 port and will be backing up every 5 seconds.**
+Now the server will be running at the 50051 port.

 5. Starting client